““This is a group that will go far””

-In March 2020 they gave a special performance to mark International Women’s Day at Conway Hall, London, and in 2022 marked the day with a concert in Clerkenwell.
 Their debut album "There Are Things to be Said" was released in February 2023.
 Reviewers have praised the group's "superb musicianship" and "effortless" performance on the recording, and Textura magazine said "The beauty and precision of the musicians' playing and their sensitivity to dynamics all help to distinguish this exceptional debut."
+The ensemble has enjoyed airtime on radio stations across Europe and Canada, and is developing an ongoing relationship with BBC Radio 3.
+They are especially proud to have ongoing collaborations with numerous contemporary composers, many of whom have dedicated new works to them, including Cecilia McDowall, Paul Harris, Ingrid Stölzel and Rhian Samuel.

 The Tailleferre Ensemble offers flexibility in programming and instrumentation, and their members are female musicians of very high calibre with impressive individual biographies.
 As a group, they have been praised for their fine performances and “extensive palette of timbres”.